Jascha Heifetz: Career

-Heifetz and his family left Russia in 1917, traveling by rail to the Russian far east and then by ship to the United States, arriving in San Francisco.
-On October 27, 1917, Heifetz played for the first time in the United States, at Carnegie Hall in New York, and became an immediate sensation.
+To avoid the Russian Revolution, Heifetz and his family left Russia in 1917, traveling by rail to the Russian far east and then by ship to the United States, arriving in San Francisco.
+On October 27, 1917, Heifetz played for the first time in the United States, at Carnegie Hall in New York City, and became an immediate sensation.

 Fellow violinist Mischa Elman in the audience asked "Do you think it's hot in here?", whereupon the pianist Leopold Godowsky, in the next seat, replied, "Not for pianists."

 In 1917, Heifetz was elected an honorary member of Phi Mu Alpha Sinfonia, the national fraternity for men in music, by the fraternity's Alpha chapter at the New England Conservatory of Music in Boston.
 At 16, he was perhaps the youngest person ever elected to membership in the organization.
-Heifetz remained in the country and became an American citizen in 1925.
+Heifetz remained in the country and became a United States citizen in 1925.
 A story circulates that tells of an interaction with one of the Marx Brothers: when he told the brother (usually Groucho or Harpo) that he had been earning his living as a musician since the age of seven, he received the reply, "Before that, I suppose, you were just a bum."

+On April 17, 1926, Heifetz performed at Ein Harod, then the center of Mandatory Palestine’s kibbutz movement.

+In May 1945 Heifetz played with his son for Ivan Konev and Omar Bradley in Kassel.

 In 1954, Heifetz began working with pianist Brooks Smith, who was Heifetz's accompanist for many years until he changed to Ayke Agus as his accompanist in retirement.
 He was also accompanied in concert for more than 20 years by Emanuel Bay, another immigrant from Russia and a personal friend.
+Bay facilitated the commission of Miklós Rózsa's Violin Concerto, which Heifetz premiered in 1956.
 Heifetz's musicianship was such that he would demonstrate to his accompanist how he wanted passages to sound on the piano, and would even suggest which fingerings to use.

 After the seasons of 1955–56, Heifetz announced that he would sharply curtail his concert activity, saying "I have been playing for a very long time."
 In 1958, he tripped in his kitchen and fractured his right hip, resulting in hospitalization at Cedars of Lebanon Hospital and a near fatal staphylococcus infection.
 He was invited to play Beethoven at the United Nations General Assembly, and entered leaning on a cane.
 By 1967, Heifetz had considerably curtailed his concert performances.